 - Retailers/Food Service Operations

 When Chain of Custody is Not Required

-- If an Applicant buys seafood from a certified fishery, but does not wish to make the certified claim on any of their packaging they will not require certification.
+- If a company buys seafood from a certified fishery but does not wish to make the certified claim on any of their packaging they will not require certification.

-- An Applicant that buys certified seafood in a tamper proof consumer pack for display in a retail or food service operation will not require certification.
+- A company that buys certified seafood in a tamper-proof consumer pack for display in a retail or foodservice operation will not require certification.

-If an Applicant is unsure if they need to comply with the Chain of Custody standard they can contact RFM Team Manager at email@example.com or the program’s certification body for more advice.
+If a company is unsure if they need to comply with the Chain of Custody standard they can contact Susan Marks at firstname.lastname@example.org or the program’s certification body for more advice.